-I hope your day is off to a rockin? good start.
-And, I am wondering if you would like to participate in a little Body Sass? experiential learning activity.
-The activity goes like this.
-You stop at the market today, and, while you?re food shopping, pick up 170 pounds of sugar.
-So, that would be THIRTY-FOUR 5-lb. bags of sugar.
-Then the average American would be all stocked up for the year, because that is our annual sugar intake, on average.
-And remember, if you?re shopping for your family of four, then you need to pick up 680 pounds, or 136 5-lb. bags.
+Sugar is so sweet.
+OR IS IT?!
+I invite you to stop at the market today and pick up 170 pounds of sugar.
+So that would be THIRTY-FOUR five-pound bags of sugar.
+If you are an average American, you are now all stocked up for the year, because that’s our annual average sugar intake.
+And remember, if you’re shopping for your family of four, you need to pick up 680 pounds, or 136 five-pound bags.
 Phew!
-Guess you?ll be shopping in your 18-wheeler tonight.
+Guess you’ll be shopping in with your semi-trailer tonight.

-Takeaway #1: The average woman should take in no more than 8 teaspoons of sugar per day and the average man, no more than 9.
-Kids?
-4-5 teaspoons per day.
+- The average woman should take in no more than 8 teaspoons of sugar per day and the average man, no more than 9.
+A safe limit for kids is 4-5 teaspoons per day.

-Takeaway #2: Now, let?s turn that ?gram thing? into something more instructive.
-Four grams equals about one teaspoon of sugar.
-So, take the number of grams listed on the package, divide by 4, and that?s the number of teaspoons.
-For example, if you take our example of 28 g of sugar and divide by 4, that item contains 7 teaspoons of sugar PER SERVING.
-If there?s 2.5 servings in the bottle, then your answer is about 18 teaspoons in the bottle.
-So little Billy just took in 4 times what a safe limit is for the day, in ONE BEVERAGE.
-Learning how to do this math, and using it every time you buy something is the most important learning take-away in this blog post.
+- Next, let’s turn “grams” into something more instructive.
+Four grams equal about one teaspoon of sugar.
+So, take the number of grams listed on the package, divide by 4, and that’s the number of teaspoons.
+For example, if a label cites 28 grams of sugar per serving, divide by 4 to uncover that that item contains 7 teaspoons of sugar PER SERVING.
+If there are 2.5 servings in the bottle (beverage), now your answer is about 18 teaspoons in the bottle.
+So 7-year-old Billy just took in 4 times what a safe limit is for the day, in ONE BEVERAGE.
+Learning how to do this math, and using it every time you buy something becomes quite instructive over time.

-The vast majority of my clients & students make health-changing amendments to their food choices, simply by using those two guideposts.
-If nothing else, it simply helps you become more aware of what you are eating.
+The vast majority of my clients and students make health-promoting changes to their food choices, simply by using those two guideposts.
+If nothing else, they’ll simply help you become more aware of what you’re eating.
 And awareness is truly sweet, as opposed to deceptively sweet. 😉

-The trouble is, that even WITH sweet awareness, sugar is actually chemically addictive?not much less so than cocaine.
+The trouble is, even WITH sweet awareness, sugar is actually chemically addictive—with about the same intensity of cocaine.
 Yeesh!
-If you?re interested in understanding why check out this great TedX video!
+If you’re interested in understanding why, check out this great TedX video.

 Love & health,